|University of Illinois at Urbana Champaign (UIUC) |

 Dynamics of large-scale circulation in turbulent rotating Rayleigh-Bénard convection

-In my undergraduate years, I worked on the dynamics of large-scale circulation in turbulent rotating Rayleigh-Bénard convection.
-My collaborator built the Rayleigh-Bénard convection cell on a slowly rotating plain and operated it in the parameter regime where the large-scale circulation shows up.
-They measured how the average azimuthal rotating speed of the large-scale circulation plain changes with the Rossby number.
-In large Rossby number region, they discovered an unexpected growth of the relative retrograde azimuthal rotating speed of circulation plain with increasing Rossby number.
-This phenomenon could not be explained by existing theories.
+In my undergraduate years, I worked on large-scale circulation dynamics in turbulent rotating Rayleigh-Bénard convection.
+My collaborators built the Rayleigh-Bénard convection cell on a slowly rotating plane and operated it in the parameter regime where the large-scale circulation shows up.
+They measured how the average azimuthal rotating speed of the large-scale circulation plane changes with the Rossby number.
+In the large Rossby number region, they discovered an unexpected growth of the relative retrograde azimuthal rotating speed of circulation plane with increasing Rossby number.
+Existing theories could not explain this phenomenon.

-From the experimental data, we found out that the growth of relative retrograde rotation speed is caused by rare stochastic events like cessation and reversal of the circulation plain that are neglected by existing theories.
-During these rare events, the circulation plain rotates much faster than usual.
+From the experimental data, we found out that the growth of relative retrograde rotation speed is caused by rare stochastic events like cessation and reversal of the circulation plane that are neglected by existing theories.
+During these rare events, the circulation plane rotates much faster than usual.

-We also estimated correction to previous models from Reynolds stress by fitting the probability distribution functions of plain rotation speed and circulation strength.
+We also estimated correction to previous models from Reynolds stress by fitting the probability distribution functions of plane rotation speed and circulation strength.

-I did part of the theory (the stochastic calculus part) and most of the data analysis for this project.
+I did part of the theory and most of the data analysis for this project.